 Decide if you will pre-assemble the food.

-There are two main approaches to appetizers, both of which are equally valid.
+There are two main approaches to appetizers, both equally valid.
 First, lay all the ingredients out on a charcuterie board or similar presentation, then let guests mix and match to their heart’s content.
 The other pre-assembles the food into bite-size snacks that guests can eat at once.
 Some recipes require one presentation, while some work equally well for both approaches.
 It is up to you how you want to stage things.

 Source: Yulia Grigoryeva/Shutterstock.com